-2. Within 90 days of the final County action on this Review, and thereafter each year, as part of each annual report commencing with the annual report due on July 1, 1997, a noise report shall be prepared by an independent, qualified noise/acoustical consultant employed by the Quarry and approved by the County.
-Any draft noise report to be submitted by the consultant to the Quarry shall be simultaneously submitted to the Planning Director.
-All costs of such report shall be paid by the Ouarry.
+2. Within 90 days of the final County action on this Review, and thereafter each year, as part of each annual report commencing with the annual report due on July 1,1997, a noise report shall be prepared by an independent, qualified noise/acoustical consultant employed by the Quarry and approved by the County.
+Any draft noise report to be submitted by the consultant to the Ouarry shall be simultaneously submitted to the Planning Director.
+All costs of such report shall be paid by the Quarry.
 Each report shall determine whether or not compliance with the noise conditions as added to this Mining Approval is occurring and shall investigate and make recommendations (relative to noise mitigation) regarding any mining equipment to be used on the site, the noise protection berming (existing and proposed), and shall identify and make recommendations regarding any equipment which is becoming excessively noisy due to age or other factors.
 The report shall include input from and responses to any concerned area resident relative to noise, and shall investigate and make recommendations on any other significant noise resulting from quarry operations on the site.
 The Quarry shall implement all recommendations of the noise consultant to the extent feasible and reasonable in cost to the size and conditions of the Quarry operations, and within a reasonable timetable as determined by the Planning Director.

-Review Comment: Illingworth & Rodkin, Inc completed a noise report dated February 1, 1996, which addresses this condition of approval.
-The report states that quarry operations at that time were in compliance with the conditions of approval; the mining equipment was well maintained, equipped with mufflers and did not produce excessive noise; and the use of berms to mitigate the mining noise is effective.
-The report concluded that the older equipment was only slightly more noisy than newer equipment and the noise difference was barely detectable.
-Even so, the older equipment was schedule to be replaced.
-The report included investigation of one complaint that had been received since installation of the complaint hotline.
+Review Comment: Illingworth & Rodkin, Inc completed a noise report dated February I, 1996, which addresses this condition of approval.
+The report states that quarry Operations at that time were in compliance with the conditions of approval; the mining equipment was well maintained, equipped with mufflers and did notproduce excessive noise; and the use of berms to mitigate the mining noise is effective.
+The report concluded that the older equipment was ally slightly more noisy than newer equipment and the noise difference was barely detectable.
+Even so, the older equipment was schedule to be replaced, The report included investigation of one complaint that had been received since installation of the complaint hotline.
 It was determined that, even though the noise was audible, the measured noise level wasfar below the allowable criteria.
 The reportfound that noise levels at the site's boundary did not exceed the allowable limit of an Ldn of 60 dBA for the operations at that time.
-Therefore, the consultant did not include recommendations tofurther reduce noise.
+Therefore, the consultant did not include recommendations to further reduce noise.

-Noise reports have been submitted in years since the 1996 report, which include noise level measurement at the property line, observations of equipment use at the site and other noise related observations.
-The reports have consistently concluded that noise levels at the site's boundary do not exceed allowable levels and equipment used at the site is in good condition.
+Noise reports have been submitted in years since the I996 report, which include noise level measurement at the property line, observations of equipment use at the site and other noise related observations.
+The reports have consistently concluded that noise levels at the site's boundary do not exceed allowable levels and equipment used at the site is in good condition loading equipment.
+During early morning hours, the Quarry now uses strobe lights instead of back-up beepers.
+In addition, Hanson has performed maintenance t the conveyor system in response to the noise complaints to replace noisy rollers.